 But let's go back to who should buy this guide.

 I firmly believe that the ideal customer of this guidebook is not motivated by price alone.
 Instead, he's a sartorial explorer who is open to experimentation and does not wish to be spoon fed a highly curated bespoke experience.
 He's a frequent traveler, adept at picking up languages and fitting in foreign cultures.
 He's more independent and adventurous than the typical luxury customer drawn to established brands and certainly less fussy.
 He also has a stock of customer-supplied cloth ready to be made into jackets, suits or trousers.
 This guide is aimed directly at the experienced bespoke buyer who does not need to prove out his sartorial choices on the online discussion forums.

-In other words, the ideal reader of this book has reached a point in his sartorial journey where he is able to take on more risk, explore a new milieu of tailors and navigate comfortably in the expansiveness of his choices.
-Sartorially speaking, this is not an environment most men seek.
+In other words, the ideal reader of this book has reached a point in his sartorial journey where he is able to take on more risk, explore a new milieu of tailors and navigate comfortably within a riskier environment.
+Sartorially speaking, this is not what most men seek.
 Instead, most of us seek comfort in the familiar and vetted.

 I suppose this characterization adds up to a fairly limited group of men.
 But exclusivity is not a bad thing, at least in its self-selected form.
 I would submit that such an arrangement works out ideally for the tailors and the customers involved.
 So take a moment to reflect and see if you think you fit this profile.
 If so, let me be the first to welcome you.
 I think you'll find yourself in good company.